-CATAWBA COUNTY, N.C. - The man accused of killing his wife in Catawba County, sparking a days-long manhunt, faced a judge Friday morning.
+CATAWBA COUNTY, N.C. — Catawba County prosecutors said they will not seek the death penalty against a man accused of kill his wife in April, sparking a days-long manhunt.

-Channel 9 crews were there when Joseph Barker was taken into custody in the woods near Highway 64 in Transylvania County Thursday afternoon.
+Channel 9 crews were there when Joseph Barker was taken into custody in the woods near Highway 64 in Transylvania County in April.

-Investigators had been searching for Barker since a woman was found shot to death Tuesday night inside a Catawba County home.
+Investigators had been searching for Barker since a woman was found shot to death inside a Catawba County home.

 “We wanted to keep that pressure on overhead and to keep that pressure on the ground too,” Transylvania County Sheriff David Mahoney said.

-According to the sheriff, the woman, identified as 43-year-old Crystal Johnson Barker, was found just before 11 p.m. inside a home along Plateau Road just south of Hickory.
+According to the sheriff, the woman, identified as 43-year-old Crystal Johnson Barker, was found inside a home along Plateau Road just south of Hickory.

 “You’re really not thinking about much at that point except the old training -- all the years of doing this,” Mahoney said.
 “They just naturally kick in, and you go in and do what you have to do to take them into custody."